GShaig/GShaig/README.md

 - 👋 Hi, I’m Shaig
 - 👀 I’m interested in Web Application Development and Data Science.
-- 🌱 I’m currently learning Python Django Framework.
+- 🌱 I’m currently learning Python Django framework.
-- 💞️ I’m looking to collaborate on Complex AI Projects in Python.
+- 💞️ I’m looking to collaborate on complex AI projects in Python.
 - 📫 You can reach me by email on gafarlishaig@gmail.com

 <!---